enupal/stripe/README.md

  * Custom Amounts: Allow your customers to pay what they want by entering an amount.
 Perfect for single and recurring donation or any custom payment form.
  * Manage Payment Forms
  * Multi-Language Support: Stripe Checkout supports 12 languages and the ability to autodetect the current language of the visitor
+ * Support 135+ currencies
- * View sales in your control panel
+ * View orders in your control panel
  * Send out email notifications for admins and customers
  * Inventory management for each Payment Form
  * Stripe Test and Live accounts
  * Events: After Order Create and Before Send Email
- * Support 135+ currencies
  * Field type

 ## Documentation